MohsenKoohi/ParaGrapher/doc/pg_fuse.md

-# ParaGrapher FUSE File System
+# pg_fuse: ParaGrapher FUSE File System

 The [`webgraph`](src/webgraph.c) module, which loads graph in WebGraph format, uses the Java implementaion of WebGraph.
 This may result in a large number of frequent accesses with small granularities (e.g., 128 kB per access)